OpenRefine/OpenRefine/docs/docs/manual/running.md

 If you have moved back one or more states, and then you perform a new operation on your data, the later actions (everything that’s greyed out) will be erased and cannot be re-applied.

-The Undo/Redo tab will show you which step you’re on, and if you’re about to risk erasing work - by saying something like <span class="menuItems">4/5</span> or <span class="menuItems">1/7</span> at the end.
+The <span class="menuItems">Undo/Redo</span> tab will show you which step you’re on, and if you’re about to risk erasing work - by saying something like "4/5" or "1/7" at the end.

 ##### Reusing operations

 Operations that you perform in OpenRefine can be reused.
 For example, a formula you wrote inside one project can be copied and applied to another project later.

 To reuse one or more operations, you first extract it from the project where it was first applied.
-Click to the Undo/Redo tab and click <span class="menuItems">Extract…</span>.
+Click to the <span class="menuItems">Undo/Redo</span> tab and click <span class="menuItems">Extract…</span>.
 This brings up a box that lists all operations up to the current state (it does not show undone operations).
 Select the operation or operations you want to extract using the checkboxes on the left, and they will be encoded as JSON on the right.
 Copy that JSON off to the clipboard.

-Move to the second project, go to the Undo/Redo tab, click <span class="menuItems">Apply…</span> and paste in that JSON.
+Move to the second project, go to the <span class="menuItems">Undo/Redo</span> tab, click <span class="menuItems">Apply…</span> and paste in that JSON.

 Not all operations can be extracted.
 Edits to a single cell, for example, can’t be replicated.